By Tobin Harris

 So, we know apps have huge potential, and the CEO is seeing this potential.
 But apps are also a risky investment, much like any digital product development.
 So how do you turn the situation around and make the CEO and the leadership team happy?

-You dig under the surface and find out what the CEO's vision is.
+You dig under the surface to find out the CEO's vision.
 Why have an app?
 What does she want for the business, its customers, and the people in it?
 What are the goals?
 Can you quantify them?

 Then you can start mapping out a strategy to achieve that vision.
 This needs the right design & tech people, customer advocates, marketing folk and operational people.
 Note: I have written articles about mobile strategy if you are interested.